AndyYuen/podman-ai-lab-to-rhoai/README.md

 </li>
 <li>
-Type in a question and press Enter.
+Since we have ingested documents related to OpenShift AI, Let's ask an OpenShift AI question.
+Type "What id OpenShift AI?" and press Enter.
 It might take a while to respond if the model is deployed in an OpenShift cluster without GPUs.
 It may even time out the first time you run it.
 Run it a second time and it will be OK. <br />
 You will see a response similar to that shown below:

 <img src="img/chat-out-1.png" alt="Chatbot message" style="border: 2px solid black;" />